aopsahl25/final_project/README.md

 ```
 47, <class 'int'>
 ```
-The above program enforces that the model cannot generate tokens that are not an integer, which can help ensure that numbers stay within a valid range and that they can be used for further calculations in the program.
+The above program enforces that the model cannot generate tokens that are not an integer, outputting the integer `47` and validating that it is indeed an integer with the `type()` function.

 > <span style="color:gray; opacity:0.7;">**Note:** LMQL currently only supports integer constraints.
 However, the developpers have announced that support for floating point numbers and other types is planned for future releases.</span>